Granine/GS-Emalia/README.md

 # GS-Emalia
-A centralized email controller that provide various python application control capability through email.
+A centralized email controller that allow users to interact with their system with emails.
+Also supports features like gpt-over-email, http request, custom functions, function chains and more.

 # WIP
 Please note Emalia is under active development and is not currently functional